brendanwliu/lyft_lidar/README.md

     1. Data augmentation - see what the effects of translating and deforming traning samples
     2. Combining CNN's that use camera data and lidar data
     3. Exploring pseudo-bev mappings that only use camera data to make synthetic bev images

+Thank you for taking the time to read the learnings of a college senior!